 Today’s coal miners fare quite a bit better, averaging between $65,000 – $100,000 a year for their efforts.
 And for anyone who opposes government regulations, OSHA is one reason these folks live a lot longer.

-The mine train with Roger Jarrell at the helm goes about 120 feet underground and stays there about 45 minutes.
+So visitors climb into a little train with Roger Jarrell at the helm.
+It goes about 120 feet underground and stays there about 45 minutes.
 The temperature is about 55° so remember to bring a jacket.
-At one point, Roger feels the need to turn the lights about for a few seconds to show you how truly dark it can be.
+At one point, Roger feels the need to turn the lights out for a few seconds to show you how truly dark it can be.
 That’s the part I hate.
 And it may frighten children a bit.